210.236.2393 TDominguezRE@gmail.com

 Canyon Lake

 The lake lifestyle option.
-For PNW families whose weekends were built around Puget Sound, the Columbia River Gorge, or Oregon’s lakes, Canyon Lake’s Hill Country reservoir setting — cold, clear water surrounded by cedar and limestone terrain — provides a water-centered outdoor life that suits the PNW recreation profile well.
+For PNW families whose weekends were built around Puget Sound, the Columbia River Gorge, or Oregon’s lakes, Canyon Lake’s Hill Country reservoir setting provides a water-centered outdoor life that suits the PNW recreation profile well.
 Best for remote workers who don’t need daily San Antonio access.

 Quiet residential lifestyle in Bulverde Texas with Hill Country surroundings